You wake up in the middle of the night with the unmistakable sharp pain of a UTI.

 This method has also ensured that I get at least one more glass of water per day than I was getting.
 We can all benefit from getting more water and even more so in trying to prevent a UTI.

 I hope this helps you in deciding your approach to managing recurring UTIs or having a good product on hand for UTI at home treatment.
-You can visit the product page to find and sort the powder and bulk products and other products to easily find the best option for you.
+You can visit the product page to find and sort the powder and bulk products to easily find the best option for you.
 I will update and add to this frequently so check back for new additions.

 What changes have you made to make it easier to manage urinary tract infections?
 Please feel welcome to leave a comment or question below.